mutant-ws/next/README.md

 ## Set

-Use `set` to add properties that will be sent with every future call of `track`.

-* `productId` is required.
-An error will be thrown if using `track` without it.
-  Get the id from your profile page, in the install section of your product.
+Use `set` to add data that gets sent with every call of `track`.
+Get the `productId` from your [profile page](https://getmutant.com/me), in the install section of your product.

 ```js
 import { set } from "@mutantlove/next"